Attention Distillation for Learning Video Representations

-\textbf{Residual Connection}.\ Using the attention map to re-weight features helps to filter out background noises, yet may also raise potential risk of missing important foregrounds.
+\textbf{Residual Connection}.
+Using the attention map to re-weight features helps to filter out background noise, yet may also increase the potential risk of missing important foreground features.
 This drawback was discussed in~\cite{wang2017residual}.
-We follow their solution of a residual connection to the attention map, given by
+We follow their solution of using a residual connection to the attention map, given by

 where $I$ is a 3D tensor of all ones.
-Intuitively, this operation further adds an average pooled features to the representation before the linear classifier.
-By adding the residual term, features learned by the network are preserved.
+Intuitively, this operation further adds average pooled features to the representation before the linear classifier.
+By adding the residual term, the features learned by the network are preserved.